ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Oxford-Instruments-Mercury-IPS.md

 (17.3) of the Operator's Manual (Issue 20, July 2018).
 Whilst many of the system alarms that we could test, mostly conformed, some differences were noticed, along with additional, undocumented status, such as "Magnet Safety".
-It has not been possible to test all alarm scenarios with the IPS unit and as such unable to fully ascertain that all the expected message strings are correct - they may need to be adjusted later on, if/when they arise.
+It has not been possible to test all alarm scenarios with the IPS unit.
+Some messages are undocumented and were 'discovered'.
+Our best guess is that the IPS Manual presents some level of truth, but as such it has not been possible to fully ascertain that all the expected message strings are correct - they may need to be adjusted later on, if/when they arise.

 Tested and verified to date:
 - PSU board open circuit
 - PSU board short circuit